MichaelKilgore/CS475FinalProject/README.md

 ## Who has done what and what they are currently working on.
 ### Michael
 FINISHED: wrote a script that creates the tables for our database.
+          uploaded updated schema.
+          added a insertStaticValues.txt which inserts values into the ProteinType, DriverStatus, and Warehouse location. added a createPrepareStatements.txt file which makes a couple prepare statements.
+Not all the prepare statements we will need to make yet, but this is still in progress. added baseline code for a server, but its not done yet.
 IN PROGRESS: working on the server and client.
-Also working on making Prepare statements.
+Still working on prepare statements.
 ### Brent
 FINISHED:
 IN PROGRESS: